puerco/discovery/README.md

 ## Module Status

 We are slowly building backend drivers to support various use cases.
-The initial release supports package urls of type `oci` but we will contantly add more.
-If you want to support another type, feel free to open a pull request or file an issue!
+The initial release supports package urls of type `oci` but we will constantly add more.
+If you want support for other purl types, feel free to open a pull request or file an issue!